kailashyogeshwar85/csv-2-json/README.md

 # Features
 ----------
 * Converts and saves your csv data into JSON format with custom options to specify file name and indentation to use in JSON file.
+* Specify Custom delimiter using delimiter key in options object

 # Example Usage
 ----------